CSCfi/csc-user-guide/docs/cloud/pouta/multiattach.md

     openstack --os-compute-api-version 2.60 server add volume "<VM_name>" <volume_name>
     ```

-    You need to replace the `<volume_name>` by the name of the volume you created, and the `<VM_name>` by the name of a valid existing VM.
+    You need to replace the `<volume_name>` by the name of the volume you created, and the `<VM_name>` by the name of each of the VMs.
 You need to repeat this for every VM node.
 Meanwhile you can not attach volumes for the WebUI, you can check all the attached VMs to the volume.

 1. Install the OCFS2 software: